⚠️ This AI-generated report synthesizes publicly available information. AI can make mistakes. Please double check information in this report.

 Subscription Services

-Recurring revenue from cloud-based software licenses and access.
+Recurring revenue from cloud software licenses and data services.

 Professional Services